-- Diagnostic evaluations, assessment and treatment planning. - Treatment and/or procedures. - Medication management and other associated treatments. - Individual, family, and group therapy. - Crisis intervention. - Mental Health Care Services for Autism Spectrum Disorder (including Intensive Behavioral Therapies such as Applied Behavior Analysis (ABA)) that are the following: - Focused on the treatment of core deficits of Autism Spectrum Disorder. - Provided by a Board Certified Behavior Analyst (BCBA) or other qualified provider under the appropriate supervision. - Focused on treating maladaptive/stereotypic behaviors that are posing danger to self, others and property, and impairment in daily functioning.
+- Diagnostic evaluations, assessment and treatment and/or procedures. - Medication management - Individual, family, and group therapy. - Crisis intervention. - Mental Health Care Services for Autism Spectrum Disorder (including Intensive Behavioral Therapies such as Applied Behavior Analysis (ABA)) that are the following: - Focused on the treatment of core deficits of Autism Spectrum Disorder. - Provided by a Board Certified Behavior Analyst (BCBA) or other qualified provider under the appropriate supervision. - Focused on treating maladaptive/stereotypic behaviors that are posing danger to self, others and property, and impairment in daily functioning.